Most of the natural gas consumed in the United States is produced domestically

 Most U.S. natural gas imports are from Canada

-In 2014, 96% of net natural gas imports came by pipeline, primarily from Canada, and 4% came by liquefied natural gas (LNG) tankers.
+The United States imports natural gas to supplement domestic production.
+In 2015, 97% of natural gas imports came by pipeline, mainly from Canada, and 3% came by liquefied natural gas (LNG) tankers.

 What is shale?